Regulations for Full-time Study Programmes at the Norwegian School of Economics (NHH)

 NHH has established an appeals board pursuant to the Act relating to Universities and University Colleges Section 5-1.
 The Board has adopted regulations for the Appeals Board that specify its duties.

-Students who need special adaptation of study conditions must submit an application to the Office of Student and Academic Affairs as soon as the need arises.
-The reason must be documented by a certificate from a doctor/specialist and must also outline measures that can help to place the student on an equal footing with other students.
+(2) Students who need special adaptation of study conditions must submit an application to the Office of Student and Academic Affairs as soon as the need arises.
+The need must be documented by a certificate from a doctor/specialist.
+The certificate should describe the disadvantages for the student and proposed measures to remedy them.

 Students at NHH must have access to their own laptop computers in connection with teaching and assessment.
 Requirements apply in relation to equipment and software.